dart-lang/site-www/src/content/language/constructors.md

 ```

 :::warning
-The right-hand side of an initializer doesn't have access to `this`.
+The right-hand side of an initializer can't access `this`.
 :::

-During development, you can validate inputs by using `assert` in the
+To validate inputs during development, add `assert` to the initializer list.
-initializer list.

 <?code-excerpt "misc/lib/language_tour/classes/point_alt.dart (initializer-list-with-assert)" replace="/assert\(.*?\)/[!$&!]/g"?>
 ```dart